 Bonus!: At the end of each episode there’s a segment called “Mysterious Play-ing Around” It is a series of three short segments of the episode it follows, but they’re spoofed in some way.
 For instance, the first MPA is a spoof of the scene where Taka jumps off the roof to save Miaka.
 Instead of grabbing her, though, he clings to the railing and claims he’s afraid of heights as Miaka falls and calls him a jerk.
 Some of these were pretty funny and I LOVED the second one from the last episode, that was hilarious.
 However, they’re not as funny as the hot springs shorts.

-Art: Better than the TV series and the first OVA.
+Art and Animation: Better than the TV series and the first OVA.
 Still not fantastic though.

 Music: I have no qualms with it, for once.
 At least they ditched the idea of making a beat synced outro, though.
 I guess if I had one issue with all of the ending themes for Fushigi Yuugi it’s that the intro for it is too long.
 They spend like 30 seconds just staring at each other as something happens with no one talking and music plays, then the credits roll.